AbstractSDK/cw-orchestrator/docs/src/quick_start/interfaces.md

 # Interfaces

-To get started with BOOT, create a new folder in your project's package directory and add it to the workspace members.
+To get started with cw-orchestrate, create a new folder in your project's package directory and add it to the workspace members.

 ```shell
 cd packages